anitarrr/data-analytics/README.md

 The `.gitignore` file is based in the public [GitHub’s collection of .gitignore file templates](https://github.com/github/gitignore).

 ## Project status
-This project is currently in active development.
+This project is no longer under active development.